Turning seasonal chores into opportunities.

 For colder weather:

-For many parts of the country, snow is on its way (if it hasn’t arrived already), and the chore that many people dread each winter is shoveling it off their sidewalks.
+For many parts of the country, snow is on its way (if it hasn’t arrived already), and the chore that many people dread each winter is shoveling their sidewalks.
 Lucky for you, this is something you can easily help with before school in the mornings and on the weekends.

 For warmer weather:

 You may not have snow where you live, but you probably have lots of leaves falling right now.
-Raking leaves may not be the most fun thing to do but a few hours of work on the weekends or after school can go a long way in funding your tuition.
+Raking leaves may not be the most fun thing to do, but a few hours of work on the weekends or after school can go a long way in funding your tuition.
 Grab a rake and ask your neighbors, friends, and relatives if you can collect the fallen leaves in their yard for them.
 You can either have a set price or an hourly rate.